Mixed Commission Court: Anglo-Dutch Courts

 These were established by the Anglo-Dutch Slave Trade Treaty of 1818.

 The Mixed Commission Court in Freetown sentenced in total 22 Dutch vessels during its existence between 1819 and 1862.
 The Mixed Commission Court in Paramaribo sentenced only one vessel during its existence between 1819 and 1845, namely, the Nueve of Snauw in 1823.

+Anglo Spanish Courts

+These courts were established by the Anglo-Spanish treaty of 1817 in Sierra Leone and in La Habana.
+The Sierra Leone Court was the most important and in the case of the Spanish vessels, it sentenced from its start in 1819 to 1845, 251 vessels that carried out more than 25.000 slaves.
+The Havana Court sentenced between 1824 and 1841 an amount of 10.391 slaves.
+Many of these slaves were abused after their emancipation.